just-containers/s6-overlay/MOVING-TO-V3.md

   * Shebangs, which require absolute paths, are an exception, and need manual editing.
 For instance, `#!/usr/bin/with-contenv` should be changed to `#!/command/with-contenv`.
-    + To give you time to perform that change incrementally, s6-overlay provides optional tarballs that provide `/usr/bin/foobar` symlinks to `/command/foobar`.
+    + To give you time to perform that change incrementally, s6-overlay provides optional tarballs that install `/usr/bin/foobar` symlinks to `/command/foobar`.
-- All the user scripts need to be executable: they are now *run*, not *interpreted by a shell*.
+- All the user scripts need to be executable: they are now *executed* instead of *interpreted by a shell*.
 - The supervision tree now resides in `/run/service`, and you should not attempt to stop it when you want to exit the container; more generally you should not attempt to send control commands to the supervision tree.
-In particular, you should not try to run the `s6-svscanctl -t /var/run/s6/services` command - it will not work anyway because the supervision tree isn't there anymore.
+In particular, you should not try to run the `s6-svscanctl -t /var/run/s6/services` command - it will not work anyway because the supervision tree has changed locations.
 If you need to exit a container from the inside, without your CMD dying (or without having declared a CMD), run the `/run/s6/basedir/bin/halt` command instead.
   * Services that were previously addressed via `/var/run/s6/services/foobar` are now